 Product, Service, and Experience

-Products, services, and experiences are the means to satisfy our human needs and wants.
+Products, services, and experiences are the means to satisfy our human needs and want.
 The product may be in physical form, service in intangible form and experience is what we get after using the product or service.

 The market is the place where transactions and exchanges of goods and services take place.
 It can be anywhere either offline or online.